-- At no time may a program or budget modification change the scope of the original grant application. - Funds may only be moved and spent within the scope of the approved services. - Budget revisions do not change the total amount of funding available for the grant. - If a grantee determines that any modification of the approved budget of a grant period is necessary, a request should be made in E-Grants using the "Amendment Request" form. - The grantee must obtain approval from DOJ CVSSD for any amendment requests prior to the change being implemented. - All amendment requests must be received at least 45 days prior to the end of the award period to be considered during the final quarter of a grant award. - Requests submitted after the project end date or those that would require retroactive approval shall be denied, unless by exception of the DOJ CVSSD Director or grant unit manager. - CVSSD will review each amendment request and will approve on a case-by-case basis.
+- Budget revisions do not change the total amount of funding available for the grant. - If a grantee determines that any modification of the approved budget of a grant period is necessary, a request should be made in E-Grants using the "Amendment Request" form. - All amendment requests must be received at least 45 days prior to the end of the award period to be considered during the final quarter of a grant award. - Requests submitted after the project end date or those that would require retroactive approval shall be denied, unless by exception of the DOJ CVSSD Director or grant unit manager.

+• CVSSD will review each amendment request and will approve on a case-by-case basis.